Climate Change

 ---|---|

-We will consider products and services leading to decarbonization for customers and partner companies with the aim of reducing CO2 emissions throughout the entire supply chain (Scope 3).
+We are developing products and services for our customers and partner companies that lead to decarbonization, with the aim of reducing GHG emissions etc. throughout the entire supply chain.

 Sagawa Express is engaged in the following initiatives aimed at adapting to climate change.